 Any breakfast cereal that supplies at least 3.6 milligrams of iron per serving is considered high in iron or is among the excellent sources of iron.
 This amount is equivalent to 20 percent of the recommended daily value for iron, which the U.S. Food and Drug Administration sets at 18 milligrams based on a 2,000-calorie diet.
 A nutrient's daily value is meant to provide a point of comparison between similar foods, and shouldn't be confused with daily intake recommendations, which generally vary depending on age, gender and other factors.

 Virtually all whole-grains contain iron — for example, plain oatmeal provides about 2 milligrams per cup, according to the U.S. Department of Agriculture.
 Because very few breakfast cereals are naturally high in iron, manufacturers sometimes add it to their products to make them a better source of the nutrient.
 Iron fortified cereals may contain anywhere from 3.6 milligrams to more than 18 milligrams of iron per serving, depending on how they're made.
 The average 1-cup serving of enriched oatmeal delivers close to 14 milligrams of iron, or nearly 80 percent of the recommended daily value.

-The recommended dietary allowance for iron is just 8 milligrams a day for healthy men and postmenopausal women, or those over the age of 50.
-Women younger than 50 need about 18 milligrams of iron a day to counterbalance the effects of regular menstrual blood loss, while pregnant women need 27 milligrams a day to sustain rapid growth and development.
+The recommended dietary allowance for iron is just 8 milligrams a day for healthy men and postmenopausal people, or those over the age of 50.
+Women younger than 50 need about 18 milligrams of iron a day to counterbalance the effects of regular menstrual blood loss, while pregnant people need 27 milligrams a day to sustain rapid growth and development.
 Although breakfast cereal that provides 100 percent of the daily value for iron per serving would meet 100 percent of a young woman's daily requirement, it supplies more than twice the amount needed by men and older women, and about two-thirds the amount required during pregnancy.